trandinhkhoa/distributed-system-project/README.md

 Example :
 ./start.sh load_balancer e5bc72b6601283cfff857c7770b257ab ../d.txt 3

-After those are launched, several clients can be launched in separate terminals.
+You may need to wait a few moments for the partition to arrive to the servers.
+Then, several clients can be launched in separate terminals.

 ./start.sh client